Ynysybwl: Present day

 Despite the pit closure, the village has survived, people finding work in the newly developing industries in nearby Pontypridd, Treforest, Aberdare, Caerphilly, Merthyr Tydfil and Cardiff.

 This, coupled with the replacement of the pit as the village focus by local churches, Nonconformist chapels, clubs and associations, has led to a renewed interest in regeneration of the village.
 This led to the formation of the Ynysybwl Regeneration Partnership, an umbrella group formed to help achieve funding and organisation for activities within the village.

-Today, Ynysybwl has many clubs and associations for such a small village, boasting karate, rugby, football, netball, bowls, cricket, a pony club, a brass band (Lady Windsor Colliery Band) and sections of the Brownies.
+Today, Ynysybwl has many clubs and associations for such a small village, boasting karate, rugby, football, bowls, and a pony club.
 The village no longer has a male voice choir.

 The nearby Llanwynno forestry also has the successful Daerwynno Outdoor Activity Centre, an outdoor pursuits centre run by people from the village, and a newly developing cycle path that will form part of the local Taff Trail.

 Places and events

 As with many Industrial Revolution-born villages, Ynysybwl is a community based around a number of key places.

 The local Trerobart and Glanffrwd schools cater for over 450 pupils.
-The Recreation Ground is the home to many of the village's sporting clubs, hosting rugby, football, cricket and bowls as well as incorporating a large playing area.
-Drinking establishments include the Roberttown, Constitutional Club and the Old Ynys-y-Bwl Inn.
+The Recreation Ground is the home to many of the village's sporting clubs, hosting rugby, football, and bowls as well as incorporating a large playing area.

 The largest regular event around Ynysybwl is the regular passage of the Network Q Rally of Great Britain through the Llanwynno forestry.

 A further traditional event is the running of the Nos Galan Races, in tribute to the legend of Guto Nyth Brân.

-Also, Ynysybwl has a Co-op and a corner shop on its high street.

 Overlooking the village from the mountainside is a prominent rock formation known locally as Rock Ar Valla (Rock On The Wall.)
 The origin of this name is unknown however, due to language and mispronunciation, is also known as Rock Of Allah and Rock Ar Allan (Outward Rock.)

 Transport

 The Ynysybwl branch line railway was opened in 1885 to serve mineral workings in the valley.
 A passenger service was started in 1890, at first to Abercynon but later more conveniently to Pontypridd.

 Lady Windsor Colliery was a dominant source of business for the line.
-After World War II passenger carrying declined greatly, and the passenger service was withdrawn in 1953.The line closed completely in 1988 when Lady Windsor Colliery closed.
+After World War II passenger carrying declined greatly, and the passenger service was withdrawn in 1953.
+The line closed completely in 1988 when Lady Windsor Colliery closed.